hirseboy/DWD-Weather-Data-Converter/README.md

 ![grafik](https://github.com/hirseboy/DWD-Weather-Data-Converter/assets/58851829/453ab876-abd7-498d-934b-c952ebbf1b61)

-This repository holds all data concerning the weather data converter for generating climate files from the [German Weather Service (DWD)](https://www.dwd.de/DE/Home/home_node.html).
+This repository holds all data concerning the weather data converter for generating climate files from measurement Data provided by the [German Weather Service (DWD)](https://www.dwd.de/DE/Home/home_node.html).

 It is accessing measurement data stored on the ftp server and all data can be combined into weather-files (epw, c6b) needed for simulation tools (SIM-VICUS, DELPHIN, etc.)